top of page

 What Google AI Overviews do in local search

-When someone searches "best Italian restaurant in Brooklyn" or "dentist near me with good reviews," Google's Gemini model now synthesizes an answer at the top of the page.
+When someone searches "best Italian restaurant in Brooklyn" or "top-rated salon near me," Google's Gemini model now synthesizes an answer at the top of the page.
 It pulls from Google Business Profiles, Google Maps, Yelp, Reddit, news articles, and individual websites, and it produces a paragraph or two summarizing what's worth knowing.

 Below that summary, the local pack (the three businesses on a map) often still appears.
 Below the local pack, the regular blue links appear.
 So in a local search, the AI Overview adds a layer above everything else rather than replacing it.